ccheever/format/README.md

-# format-poc
+# Format
-Proof of concept for JIm's Format Network
+Proof of concept for Format